Tuesday, May 21, 2013

 Major Pitfalls

 1. The individual uses an objective statement, but can't tackle comparisons/objections based on other circumstances that violate the statement.
-This is largely a result of an inconsistent holistic moral philosophy addressed later.
+This is largely a result of an inconsistent philosophy addressed later.

 2. The individual uses relative truths.
 Nothing is held to be objective, or self-evident.
 Generally, relativists arguing against each other merely leads to a frustrating stalemate--because no matter what is said, it is merely opinion.
 Relativism is always doomed to failure when opposing same sex marriage--you just sound mean and unreasonable.